MSc Academic staff

 I currently teach an MSc module: Relativity and Gravitation

 I am interested in the study of supersymmetric and superconformal theories in diverse dimensions and their connection to string/M theory.
-A full list of my publications can be found online.

 After obtaining my PhD from QMUL in 2006, I held postdoctoral research positions at the Tata Institute of Fundamental Research, India (2006-2009), King's College London (2009-2011) and Rutgers, the State University of New Jersey, USA (2011-2013).
 I re-joined QMUL with a Royal Society University Research Fellowship in 2013 and retain research contacts in the UK, USA, Germany, Spain and India.